Provenance model¶

 # ['load', 'spec', 'transform', 'capability', 'assumption:normality']

-lineage() returns each step as a dict, with the running digest folded in up to
+lineage() returns each step as a dict, with the running digest folded in up to and

-and including that step.
+including that step.

-appends to a copy of the history.
-Nothing mutates in place.
+Every transform returns a new QCData.
+It appends a step to a copy of the history.

 {